AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-content-fragment.md

 ---
 title: Creating Content Fragments Headless Quick Start Guide
-description: Content Fragments allow you to design, create, curate, and use page-independent content that can be delivered headlessly by AEM.
+description: Learn how to use AEM's Content Fragments to design, create, curate, and use page-independent content for headless delivery.
 ---

 # Creating Content Fragments Headless Quick Start Guide {#creating-content-fragments}

-Content Fragments allow you to design, create, curate, and use page-independent content that can be delivered headlessly by AEM.
+Learn how to use AEM's Content Fragments to design, create, curate, and use page-independent content for headless delivery.

 ## What are Content Fragments? {#what-are-content-fragments}